-To open a template, select its thumbnail and click $\mathbf{OK},$ or double-click the thumbnail.
+To open a template, select its thumbnail and click OK, or double-click the thumbnail.

 To open a project saved on your hard disk, click the Open button in the Assistant.
-Select the File > Open menu item when the Assistant is not open.
+(Or use the File > Open menu when the Assistant is not open.)